-‘África’s Richest Woman’ out of Davos well before report
+‘África’s richest woman’ out of Davos well before report

-DAVOS, Switzerland (AP) - The rapidly changing circumstances for Isabel dos Santos, widely known as “Africa’s Richest Woman,” is evident by her absence at the the World Economic Forum in Switzerland.
+DAVOS, Switzerland (AP) - The rapidly changing circumstances for Isabel dos Santos, widely known as “Africa’s richest woman,” is evident by her absence at the the World Economic Forum in Switzerland.

 Instead of hobnobbing with world leaders in Davos, she is confronted with calls for her to be investigated for criminal corruption and is hotly defending herself on Twitter.